 - Official MSN transcript

-- Official transcripts for prerequisite courses, if not included on Master's degree program transcript
+- Official transcript showing undergraduate or graduate statistics, if not included on BSN or Master's degree program transcript

-- Any additional official graduate transcripts, if requesting advanced standing
+- Official transcripts of graduate courses, if requesting advanced standing

 Graduate Financial Aid Application and mail directly to the Financial Aid Office.